 The following table sets forth, for the periods presented, our ratio of earnings to fixed charges and our ratio of earnings to combined fixed charges and preferred stock dividends.
 For purposes of computing the ratio of earnings to fixed charges and the ratio of earnings to combined fixed charges and preferred stock dividends, earnings consist of income or loss from continuing operations before income taxes and fixed charges.
 Fixed charges consist of interest expense and an estimate of the interest component of rent expense.
 In each of the periods presented, earnings were insufficient to cover fixed charges and combined fixed charges and deemed dividends on preferred stock and the extent of such deficiencies in each period is shown below.
+For additional details regarding the computation of the deficiency of earnings available to cover fixed charges, see Exhibit 12.1 hereto.
 You should read these ratios in connection with our consolidated financial statements, including the notes to those statements, incorporated by reference in this prospectus.

-Year Ended December 31, 2010 2011 2012 2013 2014 Ratio of earnings to fixed charges (1) Deficiency of earnings available to cover fixed charges \$(32,177) \$(2,318) \$(121,287) \$(111,985) \$ (135,789) Ratio of earnings to combined fixed charges and preferred stock dividends (1) - - - - Deficiency of earnings available to cover combined fixed charges and preferred stock dividends \$(32,177) \$(2,318) \$(121,287) \$(111,985) \$ (135,789)
+Year Ended December 31,

+2011 2012 2013 2014 2015

+Ratio of earnings to fixed charges (1)(2)

+Deficiency of earnings available to cover fixed charges \$(2,318) \$ (121,287) \$ (111,985) \$ (135,789) \$ (220,030)